The Turning Point

 - Page count:

-Praise for Judith Lennox: Judith Lennox's writing is so keenly honest it could sever heartstrings — Daily Mail
+A beautifully turned, compassionate novel.
+Judith Lennox's writing is so keenly honest it could sever heartstrings — Daily Mail

 Great, old-fashioned storytelling in the best sense — Daily Express

 A definite contender for Rosamunde Pilcher's crown — Bookseller